ijlee2/embroider-css-modules/README.md

 ## Credits

-The `webpack` implementation is possible thanks to [Ember + Modern CSS](https://github.com/evoactivity/ember-modern-css) by [@evoactivity](https://github.com/evoactivity).
+The `webpack` implementation is possible, thanks to ideas from [Ember + Modern CSS](https://github.com/evoactivity/ember-modern-css) by [@evoactivity](https://github.com/evoactivity).
 Special thanks to the maintainers of [`ember-css-modules`](https://github.com/salsify/ember-css-modules), who paved the Ember way to CSS modules.

 ## License